elpete/integrated/README.md

 this.useDatabaseTransactions = true;
 ```

+By default, we clear out the session scope on each request.
+If you want to persist the session scope across requests, simply add `this.persistSessionScope = true;` to the top of your spec.  **Note:** this will happen for all tests in the file.

 ### Creating Framework-specific BaseSpecs

 To create your own framework specific BaseSpec, first extend the `Integrated.BaseSpecs.AbstractBaseSpec` component.